emersonmellado/nodebcjan6_2020/css.md

 * Third value is the `blur radius` (170px)
 * Fourth value is the `spread radius` (-8px)
 * And the last value is the `shadow color`
-* In this example we use the rgba function that allows us to use a rgb color + alpha channel (value from 0 to 1) to set the `shadow color ppacity` (0.8)
+* In this example we use the rgba function that allows us to use a rgb color + alpha channel (value from 0 to 1) to set the `shadow color opacity` (0.8)

 **Example:**
 ```css